MarkMuranov/ECE-141A-Assignment-3/README.md

 - The `query` is a string that contains a series of keys (for key-value pairs within objects) or indices (for elements in a list).
   - The indices start counting from `0`, just like indexing an array in C++.
   - You can assume that an index will only be used if querying a list.
+  - All keys will be surrounded by single quotes `'`.
+  - All indices will **not** be surrounded by single quotes.
 - Think of this command as moving some sort of pointer that points to a JSON element/node.
 - Ex: `select("'firstNode'.'secondNode'.5")`.
 This will navigate to the element with `'firstNode'` as the key, then the child that has the key of `'secondNode'` and lastly, the child that has the index of `5`, as `'secondNode'` contains a list.